 Ask any seasoned Big Lapper their top tip for a smooth trip and you’ll hear it: get your tyre pressures right.
 Whether you’re cruising the highway, tackling sandy tracks, or bouncing along corrugated outback roads, tyre pressures make all the difference to safety, comfort, and how long your tyres last.
 Too hard and you’ll rattle your rig to bits.
 Too soft and you risk blowouts or getting bogged.

-In this guide we’ll break down what pressures to run for different conditions, how to adjust safely, and what gear makes the job quick and painless.
+This guide breaks down what pressures to run for different conditions, how to adjust safely, and what gear makes the job quick and painless.

 Why Tyre Pressure Matters